NigelFinegan5p/project4/README.md

 <br>

 ### 5. **Django decorator**

-In order to ensure that logged in user only order from the Book & Subscribe GBD page we added in the following form the Django Library.
+In order to ensure that logged in users only can order from the Book & Subscribe page on GBD we added in the following from the Django Library.

 Using this approach requires that the [`login_required()`](https://docs.djangoproject.com/en/5.1/topics/auth/default/#django.contrib.auth.decorators.login_required "django.contrib.auth.decorators.login_required") also takes an optional `login_url` parameter.